Last Updated on January 18, 2021 by Nina Ahmedow

 It’s been a while since my last vegan travel post, but here it is, and it’s about how to be vegan in Brussels, Belgium.
 By now you already know that my favorite place to look up vegan and vegan-friendly places when traveling is HappyCow.
-And there are quite a few listings for Brussels.
+And there are quite a few listings to check out if you spend at least a day in Brussels.

 The obvious favorites in Brussels are waffles, fries, and chocolate, so I was hoping to find vegan versions of them.
 As we only spent one night in Brussels, it wasn’t possible to try out a lot of places, however.